jkminder/data2neo/docs/documentation.md

 ```
 The converter will just continue where it left off with the new *conversion schema*.

+### Data types
+Neo4j supports the following datatypes: **Number** (int or float), **String**, **Boolean**, **Point** as well as **temporal types** (Date, Time, LocalTime, DateTime, LocalDateTime, Duration) ([more here](https://neo4j.com/docs/cypher-manual/current/syntax/values/)).
+The py2graph library does currently not support **Points**.
+For all other types it will keep the type of the input.
+So if your resource provides ints/floats it will commit them as ints/floats to the graph.
+If you require a specific conversion you need to create your own custom wrappers.
+For **temporal values** the library uses the datetime/date objects of the python [datetime](https://docs.python.org/3/library/datetime.html) library.
+If you want to commit a date(time) value to the graph make sure it is a date(time) object.
+All inputs that are not of type: [numbers.Number](https://docs.python.org/3/library/numbers.html) (includes int & float), str, bool, [date](https://docs.python.org/3/library/datetime.html), [datetime](https://docs.python.org/3/library/datetime.html) are converted to strings before beeing commited to neo4j.

+For converting strings to datetime/date the library provides some predefined wrappers.
+See [here](#common-modules) for more details.

 ### Logging and progress monitoring
 The whole rel2graph library uses the standard python [logging](https://docs.python.org/3/howto/logging.html) library.
 See an example of how to use it below.
 For more information, check out the [official documentation](https://docs.python.org/3/howto/logging.html).
 ```python